koiosonline/legacy-app.koios.world/src/articles/blockchain/bc-1-4-8-get-a-personal-head-start.md

 Hopefully, see you in the Discord or in the comments of the YouTube clips.

+## Portfolio assignment 1.4.8 Get a personal head start

+Prove ownership of this chapter's learning goal (free format).
+‍
+*‍ Compare the stated reasons of why blockchain technology might be important on the world stage as well as for me personally, with my very own personal motivations, whereby I can support my alignments / other additional reasons, or I can defend why I disagree.

+**Additional OPTIONAL (!) assignments for the blockchain junkies**

+1. Watch the movie "The four horsemen".
+Record your findings in the FilmForm.

+2. Watch the film Banking on bitcoin.
+Record your findings in the FilmForm.

+3. View the first part (60 minutes) of the interview at London Real with Andreas Antonopoulos.
+Use the FilmForm to record your findings.
+PS The YouTube channel of Antonopoulos is, in any case, an excellent source of information!!!
+Questions to be answered are not in line with the video / not in order:
+* With what arguments do you agree?
+* With what arguments don't you agree?
+* What can you tell about inflation?
+* What can you tell about money and Greece?
+* How many people have minimal banking capabilities?
+* Is Antonopoulos telling us that bitcoin is going to save us at this moment?
+* Is Antonopoulos against cash?
+Yes or no?
+Explain why?

+4. View the documentary The Third Industrial Revolution.
+Use the FilmForm to record your findings.

 ## Further readings

 * [Why is blockchain hard to grasp?](https://www.youtube.com/watch?time_continue=23&v=hYip_Vuv8J0&feature=emb_logo)